 With good reason, respondents of the ISS 2020 Vision: New Ways of Working survey, see technology development as the most important megatrend influencing the workplace towards 2020.
-But which impact is technology most likely to leave on our workplaces in the years ahead of us?
+But how will new technologies impact our workplaces in the years ahead of us?

 Frequent market demand shifts require organizational flexibility